Manu10744/esp32-edge-energy-measurement/README.md

 - [x] Adjust code in UDP server to send the correct power measurements to multiple connected clients / devices
 - [x] Expand the hardware setup to 1x Jetson Nano + 1x ESP32 and make sure it works
 - [ ] Deploy the exporter for the ESP32 and expand the grafana dashboard with a panel for the ESP32 exporter (-> Setup: 2x exporters / 2 panels in grafana)
-- [ ] (UDP client) Send the current as well, not just the consumed energy
+- [ ] (UDP server) Send the current as well, not just the consumed energy
-- [ ] Adjust UDP server and UDP client to use the directory service providing info about the measurement node's IP
+- [ ] Adjust UDP server and UDP client code to use the directory service providing info about the measurement node's IP